james-warsing/Amazon_Book_Review_Analysis/README.md

 ## Data Preparation
 ### Text Cleaning
-To prepare the data for analysis and modeling, we perform the following text cleaning steps:
+To prepare the data for analysis and modeling, i perform the following text cleaning steps:

 ### Feature Extraction
-We use the TF-IDF (Term Frequency-Inverse Document Frequency) method to convert the cleaned text data into numerical features suitable for machine learning models.
+I used the TF-IDF (Term Frequency-Inverse Document Frequency) method to convert the cleaned text data into numerical features suitable for machine learning models.

 ## Modeling
 We implemented several machine learning models using `scikit-learn` and `xgboost` libraries: